vinsin002/Emotion-Classification-of-Speech-Data/README.md

 ### Running the Notebook

 1. Place the RAVDESS dataset in the expected directory structure.
-2. Run all cells in `mars_emotion_class.ipynb` to preprocess data, extract features, train the model, and evaluate results[1].
+2. Run all cells in `mars_emotion_class.ipynb` to preprocess data, extract features, train the model, and evaluate results.

 ### Running the App